tjakk399/evolve-a-query/README.md

 ---

-In this game, you play a god who controls he environment of a strange world where the only species is **boolean queries**.
+In this game, you play a god who controls the environment of a strange world where the only species is **boolean queries**.

 Their **evolutionary fitness** depends on their match with a specific random sentence from a corpus of unique sentences (the "language" of this world).

-The goal is to **evolve a population of boolean queries** that matches this sentence well before the rounds are over.
+The goal is to **evolve a population of boolean queries** that match this sentence well before the rounds are over.

-You do not know the sentence and you cannot manipulate the queries directly.
+You **do not know the sentence**.

-You only know the vocabulary of this language, and your only tools are environmental factors of which you can chose one per round.
+You also **cannot manipulate the queries** directly, only indirectly via selection pressure, mediated by specific evolutionary actions.

 If your population of queries dies out, you lose.